Samuel Cunningham (Canadian politician)

-He was elected to the Northwest Territories Legislative Assembly for the electoral district of St. Albert by acclimation in the 1885 Northwest Territories election.
+He was elected to the Northwest Territories Legislative Assembly for the electoral district of St. Albert by acclamation in the 1885 Northwest Territories election.
 His district was merged into the Edmonton electoral district for the first general election held on June 30, 1888.
 In that election he was defeated finishing third out of four candidates behind Frank Oliver and Herbert Charles Wilson.

 Samuel Cunningham was experienced in acting as an advisor and intermediary between Aboriginal and European People and was fluent in English, French, and Cree.
 He was one of the interpreters during the negotiations of Treaty No. 8 in Grouard in 1899.
 He was also literate in English and well acquainted with Canadian law, politics, and business practices.
 Benoit v.
 Canada, 2002 FCT 243 (CanLII) at paras.
 99–103.

 He died in 1919 in Grouard, Alberta.